Benefits of Massage Therapy

 There is a process that occurs regularly in massage when our clients begin to relax and embrace their parasympathetic system.
 The loud grumble and gurgling of their stomach!
 To us, that means we are doing a good job and your body is allowed the time and space to give you what you most need.
 Just another reason the benefits of massage are so amazing!

-Massage helps to promote the muscle tone through delivery of oxygen and repair cells.
-If you are sore from a workout massage can help deliver oxygen, nutrients and lymph to help clean out and repair your muscle tissues so you can jump back into training faster.
-It also helps maintain muscle tone between workouts by manually stimulating a process that is usually self activated.
+Massage helps to promote the muscle tone through the delivery of oxygen and the necessary materials needed to repair muscle cells by improving blood flow and lymph.
+This will help to “clean out” and repair your muscle tissues so you can jump back into training faster and reduce muscle soreness.
+It also helps maintain muscle tone between workouts by manually stimulating a process that is usually self-activated.

-“The constant contraction of muscles that causes high muscle tone can result in muscle tightness increasing.
+As this article points out: “The constant contraction of muscles that causes high muscle tone can result in muscle tightness increasing.
 Muscle tightness can further restrict movement, increase pain and cause poor posture.
-A massage for high muscle tone helps to reduce tight muscle by encouraging blood flow to increase.
+A massage for high muscle tone helps to reduce tight muscles by encouraging blood flow to increase.
 An increase in blood flow encourages a rise in muscle temperature.
-Tissue elasticity and flexibility is increased when the temperature of muscles rises.
-An increase in tissue elasticity and flexibility increases muscle range of movement, allowing them to stretch to its full length.
-Increased tissue elasticity and flexibility also promotes the relaxation of muscles, allowing them to loosen.
-Increased range of movement and relaxed and loosened muscles contribute to a reduction in muscle tightness.”
+Tissue elasticity and flexibility are increased when the temperature of muscles rises.
+An increase in tissue elasticity and flexibility increases muscle range of movement, allowing them to stretch to their full length.
+Increased tissue elasticity and flexibility also promote the relaxation of muscles, allowing them to loosen.
+Increased range of movement/motion and relaxed and loosened muscles contribute to a reduction in muscle tightness”

-Massage can be tailored to every person’s individual needs and specifications and our experienced therapists can help guide you in any direction you need to serve your needs best.
-We covered 6 amazing benefits of massage and hopefully you have come away with some new insight.
+As you now know, massage therapy can be tailored to every person’s individual needs and specifications.
+And our massage therapists here at The Anatomy of Wellness are the best in the business at doing this.
+Each is experienced and skilled in their craft and can help guide you in any direction that you need to ensure that your specific needs best.
+So, what are you waiting for?
 Make an appointment with us to see how we can help you today!